 If you’re 20 or older, you need to have your cholesterol checked because it’s closely associated with heart disease.
 That’s the recommendation from the National Institutes of Health.
 Though many young people may not have cholesterol problems, early testing establishes a baseline to allow for better monitoring over time.
-Regardless of your age, it’s important to know your cholesterol numbers, so you can take action if they’re high.
+Regardless of your age, it’s important to know food trends you are better off ignoring, along with your cholesterol numbers, so you can take action if they’re high.
 Take a look at these five foods that lead to test results for high cholesterol.

 5. Egg Yolk